hedgeyedev/Data-Engineer-Applicant-Exercise/README.md

     * Fill out the `questionnaire.txt` and commit it
     * Add anything else we should know.
 For example, one of your preferred development tools (editor, desktop app, etc.) and why you use it.
-3. In the *simple_collection_process* directory, using the programming language / tool of your preference, create a script that collects the following information from the first 6 articles on our website [here](https://app.hedgeye.com/insights/all?type=insight) and saves it to a CSV file.
+3. In the *simple_collection_process* directory, using the programming language / tool of your preference, create a script that collects the following information from the first 6 articles under the "Latest Macro" section on our website [here](https://app.hedgeye.com/insights/all?type=macro) and saves it to a CSV file.
     * Datetime Published
     * Headline
     * If an author exists (only first author):